MarkBind/markbind/docs/userGuide/contentAuthoring.md

 </span>
 ```

-Each variable must have a id and the value can be any markbind-compliant code fragment.
+Each variable must have an id and the value can be any MarkBind-compliant code fragment.
 The id should not contain `-` and `.`.
 For example, `search-option` and `search.options` are not allowed.

-In any file in your site, you can include the variable by surrounding the variable's id with double curly braces e.g. <code>{&#8203;{options}&#8203;}</code>
+In any file in your site, you can include the variable by surrounding the variable's id with double curly braces, e.g. <code>{&#8203;{options}&#8203;}</code>

 ### Use Searchbar